 The Bitch Who Stole Christmas

 I’m surprised a Christmas film about drag queens hasn’t been made yet but here it is – The Bitch Who Stole Christmas (available to watch somewhere somehow, wink wink*) is fronted by the Queen of all drag queens, RuPaul along with co-star Krysta Rodriguez (no, I don’t know her either).
 It features a drag queen-studded cast of mainly Drag Race alumni, including Cher’s double Chad Michaels, Latrice Royale, and Ginger Minj to name but a few.
-If you’re a Drag Race aficionado you’d probably know them all.
+If you’re a Drag Race aficionado you’ll probably know them all.
 RuPaul’s right hand woman Michelle Visage, Raven from That’s So Raven and trans pop star Kim Petras also appear.

 The Bitch Who Stole Christmas is, as you’d expect – a fabulous, laugh out loud and camp as Christmas film full of cheeky jokes and sass.
 And for once, blossoming love is not part of the main plot.
 Instead as you can guess from the title, it’s an extremely over-the-top drag version of The Grinch Who Stole Christmas about saving the beloved season from mean-spirited bitches, scrooges and party poopers.